openfl/OpenFLDevelopersGuide/basics-of-user-interaction/README.md

 It’s important to familiarize yourself with the following key user interaction terms before proceeding:

 **Character code** A numeric code representing a character in the current character set (associated with a key being pressed on the keyboard).
-For example, “D” and “d” have different character codes even though they’re created by the same key on a U.S. English keyboard.
+For example, "D" and "d" have different character codes even though they’re created by the same key on a U.S. English keyboard.

 **Context menu** The menu that appears when a user right-clicks or uses a particular keyboard-mouse combination.
 Context menu commands typically apply directly to what has been clicked.
 For example, a context menu for an image may contain a command to show the image in a separate window and a command to download it.